Snow Mountain Wilderness

 - Campfires require a valid fire permit from the USFS.

 For the most current information on the trail conditions, closures, erosion, flooding and fire restrictions contact the USFS.

 How to Get There

 Because the area is so large and is overseen by several different ranger stations it’s best to go to the Mendocino National Forest website, check out what areas you’d like to explore, and contact the associated rangers’ station.

-The Snow Mountain Wilderness area is a 60,076 acre wilderness area in the Mendocino National Forest.
-It encompasses parts of Colusa, Glenn and Lake County.
+The Snow Mountain Wilderness area is a 37,000+ acre wilderness area in the Mendocino National Forest.
 There are over 40 miles of trails and over 120 different species of wildlife that inhabit the area including deer, bear, mountain lions, the endangered Spotted Owls, along with hawks and eagles.
 The nearest town is Stoneyford in Colusa County.